Filip Kasalica

-Filip Kasalica (Филип Касалица; born 17 December 1988) is a Serbian footballer who plays for OFK Beograd.
-Although he most frequently plays as striker, he can be deployed in any position in the attack.
+Filip Kasalica (Филип Касалица; born 17 December 1988) is a Montenegrin retired professional footballer who played as a striker.

 Early life

 Being the son of a former footballer, Kasalica was born in Titovo Užice, SR Serbia, SFR Yugoslavia.
 His father, Davor Kasalica, had played for the local team, FK Sloboda Užice.

 Club career

 Early career

 Filip started playing in OFK Beograd in 2004.
 After minor spells with Jedinstvo Paraćin, Mačva Šabac and Srem, he returned to the top flight by joining Hajduk Kula in 2008.
 In the first half of the 2011/12 season, Kasalica represented FK Sloboda Užice scoring a total of 7 goals in 14 appearances with 2 assists in the Serbian SuperLiga.
 He also made an appearance in the Serbian Cup in which se scored a goal.
 Due to these performances, the two biggest Serbian clubs, FK Partizan and Red Star Belgrade showed interest to sign Kasalica.